EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 allowed IPs: 10.11.12.102/32,10.0.250.0/24
 ```

 On the leaf switches, you will also need to setup the connection a bit differently.
 Here the allowed IP section will be composed of the VPN IP range and the VLAN IP range of the VLAN of the other switch.
-So for Leaf 1, enter:
+So for **Leaf 1**, enter:
 ```
 key location: /keys/rosenpass-server-public
 allowed IPs: 10.11.12.0/24,10.0.250.0/24
 ```
-for Leaf 2, enter:
+for **Leaf 2**, enter:
 ```
 key location: /keys/rosenpass-server-public
 allowed IPs: 10.11.12.0/24,10.0.200.0/24